 - First, can you describe your brand in seven seconds in a way that motivates consumers to engage and in a space that is own-able for your brand?

-- Second, are you making the right investments that will create a market impact for your brand, and lead to a performance result for your business?
+- Second, are you making the right investments to create a market impact for your brand and lead to a performance result for your business?

 - Does your marketing execution establish your desired brand positioning and move customers to purchase?